-Summer School 2019: Experimental Models for Neurodegenerative Disease: From Cells to Model Organisms.
+Summer School 2019: Experimental Models for Neurodegenerative Diseases: From Cells to Model Organisms.

 2nd-5th July 2019 - Lille - France